The Click Five: Influences

 Band members have cited power pop leaders Cheap Trick and Matthew Sweet as major influences.
-They also have cited the Talking Heads as an inspiration.
+They also have cited Talking Heads as an inspiration.
 John D. Luerssen of Allmusic has stated that they sound similar to the Knack, the Calling, and label-mates Fountains of Wayne.
 Mikael Wood of Baltimore City Paper has compared the Click Five to Fall Out Boy and the All-American Rejects in terms of sound and crossover appeal.
 In terms of songwriting, Bill Lamb of About.com has remarked that they seem reminiscent of the Beatles and the Beach Boys.
 Gary Susman of Entertainment Weekly has stated their vocal harmonies are similar to Queen, but they sing more like the Backstreet Boys.

 Several critics and commentators have stated that the Click Five's overall image, style, and performance is evocative of fellow Boston-based band the Cars.
 In general, Guese has said, "we're a rock band that plays pop songs...
 I have always been a fan of the three-minute pop song."
 He has also said, "We just try to have a lot of fun...
 We try to bring back that old-time rock 'n' roll sort of vibe."